CAMPAIGNS

 Every photo counts.
 Every dataset strengthens the case for a national deposit system.

-Join Rifiuti in Vista — and paddle this campaign forward with us. (download the flyer with the instructions.
+Join Rifiuti in Vista. (download the flyer with the instructions.
 Italian or English)

 Operation Overload